 The special sauce that we will be using to garnish our favorite Greek lemon potatoes is nothing else than a mix of lemon juice, dried oregano, minced garlic and some semolina.
 Semolina is made from ground up durum wheat and is perfect for making roasting dressings.
 Semolina will coat the potatoes and will harden up when cooking, forming a nice crispy skin around them and adding to the crunchiness of the maris piper potato.
 For a large batch of about 7-8 potatoes use 3 garlic cloves, 3/4 of a cup olive oil, equal amount of water (if not parboiled), 1 tsp dried oregano, the juice from 2 lemons and 1 or 2 tsps of semolina, depending on how crispy you like your Greek lemon potatoes!
 I always make a little extra just in case the potatoes need a little longer to cook and I have to season again mid-cooking.

 Over the years I have thoroughly enjoyed these lemon roast potatoes with a variety of roasts, like roast lamb, chicken, pork and of course beef and they have been the perfect side dish for my large Sunday family meal.
-So go ahead, give them a try using the detailed instructions below and bake these authentic, traditional Greek lemon potatoes to perfection!
+So go ahead, give this traditional Greek lemon potatoes recipe a try and roast your potatoes to perfection!

 Got a question or comment?
 Feel free to ask in the comments section below and of course don’t forget to share with your friends on your favorite social network using the buttons above!